Friend09/practise_db_relational_to_graph_project/notes/00_Setup_and_Configuration_Guide.md

 2. **Create Database**

-   - Open Neo4j Desktop
-   - Create new project: "Learn App Portfolio Analysis"
+   - Create a new database called "learn-graph-db"
-   - Add local database: "learn-graph-db"
-   - Set password (remember for `.env` file)
    - Start the database

 3. **Configure Import Directory**